Personalized Onboarding for SaaS: How to be Personal Without Being Creepy

 - You can personalize your color scheme in line with your brand, or allow your customer to do so in line with theirs.

-Why a personalized onboarding process matters
+Why does a personalized onboarding process matter?

 See if you can relate to the following story: